yggdrasil-au/RemakeEngineDocs/src/core_concepts/script_orchestration.md

 - `lua` ?
 Runs a Lua script through MoonSharp.
 The engine exposes globals such as `tool`, `argv`, `emit`, `prompt`, and `progress`, plus a rich `sdk` table for filesystem and HTTP helpers.
 - `js` ?
 Executes JavaScript via the embedded Jint engine with parity to the Lua helpers.
 - `python` (default) ?
 Launches an external process via `ProcessRunner`.
-Although Python support remains for legacy modules, new work should prefer Lua or JavaScript.
+Python support remains available when you need to call external interpreters or third-party tooling.
 - `engine` ?
 Invokes a built-in handler implemented in C#.
 Current actions include `download_tools`, `format-extract`, `format-convert`, `validate-files`, `rename-folders`, and `flatten`.
 - Any other value ?
 Treated as an executable name.
 The engine resolves arguments via placeholders and passes them to `ProcessRunner` unchanged.